sjt80/value-view/README.md

 Introduction:

 This project receives an image (jpg, png or webp) of a vinyl album record jacket to identify the album and return the suggested sale price of the item.
-It does so by using a CNN for image similarity coupled with Regression techniques.
+It does so by using a CNN for image similarity coupled with Regression techniques for optimization.

 Requirements: